 Become a scientist in the Pavilhao de Conocimiento

-The museum is organised in several areas where you are encouraged to learn by seeing, touching, experimenting and doing: touching the objects on show here here is not only allowed but compulsory!
+The museum is organised in several areas where you are encouraged to learn by seeing, touching, experimenting and doing.

 Explore Bairro Alto and Chiado

-When visiting Lisbon we stayed in the area called Chiado and spent most of our time in this district and in the neightbouring Bairro Alto.
+When visiting Lisbon we stayed in the area called Chiado and spent most of our time in this district and in the neighboring Bairro Alto.

 Both these area are charming, easy to enjoy on foot and host some of the attractions we were most fond of such as impressive Elevador de Santa Justa and stunning Convento de Carmo.